 We have the intent and ability to settle the savings and retention plan awards in cash, and accordingly, we account for the awards as accrued liabilities.
-For savings and retention plan awards to employees, approximately \$2.1 million, \$2.4 million and \$2.2 million is included in deferred compensation expense for the years ended December 31, 2022, 2021 and 2020, respectively.
+For savings and retention plan awards to employees, approximately \$2.4 million, \$2.1 million and \$2.4 million is included in deferred compensation expense for the years ended December 31, 2023, 2022 and 2021, respectively.

 On December 30, 2021, our indirect parent, Pike Petroleum Holdings, LLC, repurchased and cancelled class B units that were granted by Pike West Coast Holdings, LLC prior to the Pacific Northwest Contribution for approximately \$12.5 million.
 The cancellation of the class B units was treated as a modification, where no cumulative expense was recognized prior to the cancellation, as the grant date fair value of the class B units at the time of issuance was \$nil.
-The approximately \$12.5 million repurchase and cancellation of the class B units was recognized as deferred compensation expense in our consolidated statements of operations on the cancelation date as there is no future service or performance criteria.
+The approximately \$12.5 million repurchase and cancellation of the class B units was recognized as deferred compensation expense in our consolidated statements of operations on the cancellation date as there is no future service or performance criteria.
 The cash payment for the repurchase and cancellation of the class B units was made by Pike Petroleum Holdings, LLC.
 Accordingly, we have accounted for this as a non-cash contribution from parent entities in our consolidated statements of equity and non-cash equity-based compensation in our consolidated statements of cash flows.

-On December 31, 2021, an indirect parent of the Company modified existing class B units in the indirect parent of the Company to the officers of TMC.
-For the years ended December 31, 2022 and 2021, we recognized approximately \$1.7 million and \$0.9 million, respectively, of deferred compensation expense in our consolidated statements of operations, non-cash contribution from parent entities in our consolidated statements of equity and non-cash equity-based compensation in our consolidated statements of cash flows related to the portion of the class B units that vested on December 31, 2021.
+On September 14, 2023, an indirect parent of the Company granted class B units in the indirect parent of the Company to the officers of TMC.
+On September 14, 2023 and December 31, 2021, an indirect parent of the Company modified existing class B units in the indirect parent of the Company to the officers of TMC.
+For the years ended December 31, 2023, 2022 and 2021, we recognized approximately \$1.9 million, \$1.7 million and \$0.9 million, respectively, of deferred compensation expense in our consolidated statements of operations, non-cash contribution from parent entities in our consolidated statements of equity and non-cash equity-based compensation in our consolidated statements of cash flows related to the class B units.